EZ-2B3/ISY/Server/student-readme.md

 ## Running the server
 Download the server and run `java -jar newgameserver.jar`.
-This will start the Game Server and an HTTP server.
+This will start the Main Server and an HTTP server.

-Your client will talk with the Game Server on port 7789 using the text based protocol explained in the protocol.txt <br/>
+Your client will talk with the Main Server on port 7789 using the text based protocol explained in the protocol.txt <br/>
 To see the games and tournaments there is a webfrontend available on port [8081](http:localhost:8081).

 **Admin Account:** <br/>